python-trio/trio/docs/source/tutorial.rst

 awaited``, then this *always* means that you made the mistake of leaving out an ``await`` somewhere, and you should ignore all the other error messages you see and go fix that first, because there's a good chance the other stuff is just collateral damage.
-(I'm not even sure what all that other junk in the PyPy output is.
-Fortunately I don't need to know, I just need to fix my function!)
+I'm not even sure what all that other junk in the PyPy output is.
+Fortunately I don't need to know, I just need to fix my function!

+("I thought you said you weren't going to mention coroutines!"
+Yes, well, *I* didn't mention coroutines, Python did.
+Take it up with Guido!
+But seriously, this is unfortunately a place where the internal implementation details do leak out a bit.)

 Why does this happen?
 In Trio, every time we use ``await`` it's to call an async function, and every time we call an async function we